yingtao450/TuyaOpen/README.md

 Each sample project includes a README.md file that provides detailed instructions on configuring, compiling, and running the project.

-Each different chip has corresponding examples, and you can set the example project through the `tos set_example` command.
-Click [tos set_example](https://github.com/tuya/TuyaOpen/blob/master/docs/en/tos_guide.md#setting-example) to learn more details.

 ## AI Applications